 - Hold here, relaxing into the pose and continuing to breathe.

-- If you'd like, play around with your arm position: You can walk your hands out into a wide-legged downward-facing dog or walk your hands back closer to parallel with your feet.
+- If you'd like, play around with your arm position: You can move your hands out into a wide-legged downward-facing dog or move your hands back closer to parallel with your feet.

 Again, you have the option of performing this move while sitting on a chair or your bed.

 Join the 4-Week Mobility Challenge!